Hooks Reference

 }Fields:

-- type β Must be
+- type – Must be

-"prompt". - prompt β Text sent to the LLM.
+"prompt". - prompt – Text sent to the LLM.
 Use

-$ARGUMENTSas a placeholder; when omitted, the hook input JSON is appended after the prompt. - timeout β Optional timeout in seconds (default 30s).
+$ARGUMENTSas a placeholder for the hook input JSON, which will be directly replaced.
+When$ARGUMENTSis not present, the input JSON is appended in the format\n\nARGUMENTS:\n{JSON}. - timeout – Optional timeout in seconds (default: 30s).

-Response Schema β
+Response Schema

 The LLM must return JSON: